whoisdsmith/VAULTSIDIAN/regex-rulesets/regex-for-OSINT.md

 |  [VIM](http://vimregex.com/) |The most powerful command line text editor with many functions for working with regular expressions. |
 |  [AWK](https://www.gnu.org/software/gawk/manual/gawk.html) |AWK is a domain-specific language designed for text processing and typically used as a data extraction and reporting tool |

-## Text editors with regex support
+## Text Editors with Regex Support

 | Link                                    | Description                                                                        |
 | --------------------------------------- | ---------------------------------------------------------------------------------- |